jayc-10/resonance/README.md

 <hr>

 > Upload a short `.wav` file with clear, distinct notes being played.
 Wait a few seconds and the registered notes should popup!
-You can use these notes to create tabs for personal use.
 Copy or download the list of notes directly.

 ## 3&nbsp;&nbsp;: architecture

 <img src=".github/assets/architecture.png" alt="Architecture" />

-backend: python + fastapi
-pydub (audio decoding), crepe (pitch detection), librosa (frequency to notes)

-frontend: react + vite, tailwindcss